 Highlights of the outcomes during 2019 include the following items

-During 2019, the FHLBNY entered into 380 transactions of negotiated bond and Discount Note (“DN”) issuance with 16 MWDO Broker/Dealers.
-The total discretionary Consolidated Obligation issuance and the DN Window trades increased to $24.1 billion in 2019 from $9.6 billion in 2018.
+During 2019, the Bank entered into 380 transactions of negotiated bond and Discount Note (DN) issuance with 21 (including one merged firm) MWDO Broker/Dealers.
+The total discretionary Consolidated Obligation issuance, including the DN Window trades, increased to $24.1 billion in 2019 from $21.5 billion in 2018.
 Bond investments decreased with ten trades among three MWDO Broker/Dealers for a total of $1.125 billion of securities in 2019.

-Fees paid on an overall basis increased, despite the reduction in concession for DN executed in the DN Window, as the FHLBNY increased its volume and the System paid fees to the MWDO Broker/Dealers on the syndicated issuance of Secured Overnight Financing Rate (“SOFR”) floaters.
+Fees paid on an overall basis increased, despite the reduction in concession for DN executed in the DN Window, as the Bank increased its volume and the System paid fees to the MWDO Broker/Dealers on the syndicated issuance of Secured Overnight Financing Rate (SOFR) floaters.